Bailador/Bailador/README.md

 bailador version
 ```

-## Getting Started
+# GETTING STARTED

-At the command prompt, create a new Bailador application :
+At the command prompt, create a new Bailador application:
 ```
 bailador --name App-Name new
 ```
 Then, change directory to `App-Name` and start the web server:
 ```
-bailador easy bin/app.pl6
+bailador watch bin/app.pl6
 ```
-That's it !
+That's it!
 Using a browser, go to http://localhost:3000.
-Wonderful ?
+Wonderful?

+You can now edit the files and Bailador reloads the aplication while you're developing.

 If you want to learn more about Bailador, please visit our [documentation](doc/README.md).

-## Examples
+# EXAMPLES

 For more examples, please see the [examples](examples) folder.

-## Contributing
+# CONTRIBUTION

 [![GitHub contributors](https://img.shields.io/github/contributors/bailador/bailador.svg)]()

 We encourage you to contribute to Bailador !

-If you'd like to contribute to Bailador, see the [DEVELOPMENT](doc/DEVELOPMENT.md).
+If you'd like to contribute to Bailador, see the [CONTRIBUTION](doc/CONTRIBUTION.md).

-## Versioning model
+# VERSIONING MODEL

 The Baildor repository holds two main branches with an infinite lifetime :